arfaram/ezmenubundle/Doc/usage.md

 ## Custom usage - Template integration
-One of the option is to define a custom menu `site.my_menu`using template options as described above **or** pass the different options using a custom builder class.
+You can add your own menu using template options as described above **or** pass them  using a custom builder class.

 The template definition will be limited to:
 ```